GSA/fpki-guides/_announcements/02_google_ct.md

 ### Recommended Fix for Enterprise Administrators
 You can disable CT-checking for agency-owned end-points.

-<!!--Is there a simpler way to say this?-->The new Google policy <!--Correct?-->allows you to hide certificates for hostnames in the specified URLs via CT.
+<!!--Is there a simpler way to say this?-->The new Google policy <!--Correct?-->allows you to hide certificates for hostnames in URLs via CT.
 So, certificates that would otherwise be untrusted, because they were not properly disclosed, to continue to being used.
 However, it's harder to detect mis-issued certificates for these hosts.

-If this policy is not set, Google will treat as untrusted any certificate disclosed via CT, if not disclosed according to the policy.
+If this policy is not set<!--What is being set?-->, **Google will treat any certificate as untrusted if disclosed via CT, if not disclosed according to the policy.**  REWORK

 **Windows registry location for Windows clients:**
 Software\Policies\Google\Chrome\CertificateTransparencyEnforcementDisabledForUrls

-Example value:
+_Example value:_
 Software\Policies\Google\Chrome\CertificateTransparencyEnforcementDisabledForUrls\1 = "example.com"
 Software\Policies\Google\Chrome\CertificateTransparencyEnforcementDisabledForUrls\2 = ".example.com"

 **Windows registry location for Google Chrome OS clients:**
 Software\Policies\Google\ChromeOS\CertificateTransparencyEnforcementDisabledForUrls

-Example value:
+_Example value:_
 Software\Policies\Google\ChromeOS\CertificateTransparencyEnforcementDisabledForUrls\1 = "example.com"
 Software\Policies\Google\ChromeOS\CertificateTransparencyEnforcementDisabledForUrls\2 = ".example.com"

 **MacOS and Linux**
 Preference name: CertificateTransparencyEnforcementDisabledForUrls
-Example value:
+_Example value:_

 ```
 <array>
   <string>example.com</string>